UltraMessaging/smx_perf/README.md

 ...
 ````

-Choose two CPU numbers on the same NUMA node.
+Choose two CPU numbers on the same NUMA node as your time-critical
-We usually stay away from CPU numbers 0 and 1.
+CPUs.
+Choose another CPU in the same NUMA node as a non-time-critical CPU.

-For our testing, we chose CPUs 5 and 7, which are on NUMA node 1.
+For our testing, we chose CPUs 5 and 7 for time-critical,
+and CPU 1 for the non-time-critical.
+All are on NUMA node 1.

 ### Build Test Tools